-The Prague Metro is the fastest means of transportation around the city and serves about 1.5 million passengers a day, which makes it the sixth busiest metro system in Europe.
+The Prague Metro is the fastest means of transportation around the city and serves about 1.5 million passengers a day, making it the sixth busiest metro system in Europe.
 Prague metro was first opened in 1974.
-It is very easy to use; all directions are well signposted even for those unfamiliar with the local language.
-Most of the metro is underground, so unlike Paris or Berlin there are no opportunities for sightseeing from the metro.
+It is very easy to use; all directions are well signposted, even those unfamiliar with the local language.
+Most of the metro is underground, so unlike Paris or Berlin, there are no opportunities for sightseeing from the metro.

 Guide to Metro

 Metro entrances are not always easy to spot.
 Look for a sign displaying the ‘M’ within an upside-down triangle.
 When leaving a station, head for a sign saying vystup (exit); for a transfer line, look for prestup (transfer).
 Lines are identified by a letter and colour: A (green), B (yellow) and C (red).